K97i/K97i.github.io/_posts/K9MusicTips/2023-01-05-1-ToolSetJealousy.md

 title: "1 - Tool Set Jealousy"
 date: 2023-01-05
 category: K9's Music Tips
+description: "In which K9 talks about using the bare minimum"
 ---

 ## _It doesn't matter what tools you have, you just got to know how to use them._